boennecd/SimSurvNMarker/README.md

   - using [natural cubic splines](#example-natural-cubic-splines) as the basis functions.

-The purpose of this package is to
+The purpose/goal of this package is to

   - allow the user to specify all components in R including the basis functions.